 to appeal the Order or otherwise make an application for it to be varied or revoked.
 Time limits may apply with respect to these rights and accordingly, we would recommend that legal advice be obtained as soon as possible.

 If you have been served with notice of an application for a Parent Capacity Order or if a Parent Capacity Order has been made, we recommend that you seek urgent legal advice from one of our Children & Young Persons Lawyers at our Sydney office on (02) 9233 4048.
-Alternatively, you can arrange an appointment to see a solicitor at one of our conveniently located suburban branch offices, further details of which are located under our "Locations" tab.
+Alternatively, you can arrange an appointment to see a solicitor at our offices, further details of which are located under our "Locations" tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.